We’re currently accepting nominations for our 2020 application cycle.

 Effective WA’s are professional; North Park students, faculty, and Writing Center staff depend on them to keep appointments and manage time effectively.
 They should be strong communicators, comfortable emailing professors and verbally explaining feedback to advisees.
 They should also have strong writing skills, although these need not be perfect.
 We expect WA’s to grow as writers and tutors during their time working for the Writing Center, and it’s important for students to work with WA’s that look like them.
 We welcome diverse applicants from all of North Park’s programs and majors, and value those who have completed COMPASS and/or WRIT 1000.

 Applicants should earn a C or better in CORE 1000.
 For applicants who took WRIT 1000 in the Fall and are still in CORE 1000 in Spring, please submit WRIT 1000 grades and current CORE 1000 grades.
-Employment is contingent on submitting final CORE 1000 grades of C or better.
+Employment is contingent on submitting a final CORE 1000 grade of C or better.

 See this Venn diagram created by our WA’s for more skills good WA’s should possess.